-If you are preparing this activity at home, you could save paper by printing them double sided.
-If working in a classroom, it may work better to print separate.
+If you are preparing this activity at home, you could save paper by printing them double-sided.
+If working in a classroom, it may work better to print separately.

 If you prefer not to laminate or don’t have access to a lamination machine, that is not a problem at all!

 We also love dry erase pockets, they are also a perfect alternative.
 You can slide the learning printable activities into the pockets and do the activity exactly as if they were laminated.
 Dry erase markers draw on and erase well on the pockets as well as allowing children to place playdough on the pocket.
 They will protect the papers as well.